soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 pointing to their style guide reference every time I signaled my unwillingness to comply.
 If their style was any good or logical, I'd not complain one bit.

-Even worse is when they reject mys PR citing their stupid rules like interfaces should be defined in alphabetical order, while their recently merged PRs also clearly violated this rule.
+Even worse is when they reject my PRs citing their stupid rules like interfaces should be defined in alphabetical order, while their recently merged PRs also clearly violated this rule.
 They ignored my comment pointing out they themselves just pushed changes violating their rules.

-When I told them that some of their rules outright violates Go convention, they ignored it, citing extra efforts.
+When I told them that some if not most of their rules outright violate Go convention, they ignored it, citing extra efforts.

 They used to reject my code that follows Google and Uber Go style guide, which is the one they said they followed.
-When I told them that this is not right according to Google, or Uber style guides, they simply said "oh, we have our own rules" and continue to name files like JavaScript, which led to buggy GitLab runner from case-insensitive filesystem on the server.
+When I corrected them saying none of the style guides mention or encourage their convention of camelCase filenames, they will just say "oh, we have our own rules", and proceeding to continue to name files like JavaScript, which led to buggy GitLab runner from case-insensitive filesystem on the server.

 These people had no idea that they are bad devs, despite having worked in software for more than a decade.
 If you go to their LinkedIn profile